-The facility backup in contrast sets up a backup path from the PLR to an upstream router of the protected LSP.
+- 2) Facility Backup Using Bypass LSPs: The facility backup sets up a backup path from the PLR to an upstream router of the protected LSP.
 This router is called merge point (MP) as it merges the backup path with the protected LSP.
 Since the backup path bypasses the failure location, it is called bypass LSP.
-Unlike detour LSPs, a bypass LSP can protect multiple primary LSPs that share the same PLR and MP, which has a large potential to reduce the number of required backup paths.
-In the following, we point out the placement of the MP to protect against link or router failures.

-a) Facility Backup Link Bypass: To protect a primary path against a link failure, the router preceding the failed link acts as PLR by redirecting the traffic onto a bypass LSP towards the next hop (NHOP) LSR of the PLR.
+Unlike detour LSPs, a bypass LSP can protect multiple primary LSPs that share the same PLR and MP.
+In the following, we point out the placement of the MP to protect against link or router failures. - a) Link Bypass: To protect a primary path against a link failure, the router preceding the failed link acts as PLR by redirecting the traffic onto a bypass LSP towards the next hop (NHOP) LSR of the PLR.
 Thus, the adjacent routers of the link are the head-end and the tail-end LSRs of the bypass LSP which must not contain the failed link.
-We call this type of backup path LinkBypass(PLR, NHOP).

-b) Router Bypass: To protect a primary path against a router failure, the router preceding the failed router acts as PLR by redirecting the traffic onto a bypass LSP towards the next-next hop (NNHOP) LSR of the PLR.
+We call this type of backup path LinkBypass(PLR, NHOP). - b) Router Bypass: To protect a primary path against a router failure, the router preceding the failed router acts as PLR by redirecting the traffic onto a bypass LSP towards the next-next hop (NNHOP) LSR of the PLR.
 Thus, the neighboring routers of the failed router within the primary path are the head-end and the tail-end LSRs of the bypass LSP which must not contain the failed router and all its adjacent links.
 We call this type of backup path RouterBypass(PLR, NNHOP).
 Like above, the primary path cannot be protected against the failure of its head-end or tail-end LSR.

-The LinkBypass(PLR, NHOP) in Figure 2(a) and the RouterBypass(PLR, NNHOP) in Figure 2(b) from the same PLR within the same flow take different paths due to their specific requirements.
+The LinkBypass(PLR, NHOP) in Figure 3(a) and the RouterBypass(PLR, NNHOP) in Figure 3(b) from the same PLR within the same flow take different paths due to their specific requirements.